alan-turing-institute/defining-done/defining-done.md

 >For each project within AAAH determine which "Level" in each of the following categories is a minimum aim for defining done:

+## Reach and Robustness

+Level 01. **Internal users**: Identify how users already use the tool and its current issues.

+Level 02. **Best practices**: Address minimum code best practices with view to robustness and accessibility

+Level 03. **External users**: Identify how similar external users could use the tool and current barriers

+Level 04. **Generalise**: Identify how the tool could be made general and current barriers to that

+Level 05. **Proof of concept**: Demonstrate its use outside its original intended purpose/audience.

 ## Functionality

 Level 01. **Standard use**: Install the tool, try out a standard use case, write a demo if one doesn't exist